jchirch/little-silkroad-fe/README.md

 ### Installation Instructions:
 (What steps does a person have to take to get your app cloned down and running?)

+Fork and Clone from theses repos: [Silk Road FE](https://github.com/jchirch/little-silkroad-fe) [Silk Road BE](https://github.com/stefanjbloom/little_silk_road)

 ### Preview of App:
 (Provide ONE gif or screenshot of your application - choose the "coolest" piece of functionality to show off. gifs preferred!)

 ### Context:
-This proiject was completed over the course of 8 days by a team of Turing students.
+This proiject was completed over the course of and 8 day sprint by a team of Turing students.

 ### Contributors:
 Bloom, Stefan